Residential Real Estate Trends in Thailand in 2024 After the Pandemic

 This well-maintained condo is located near BTS Asoke and BTS Nana in a popular 15 Sukhumvit Residences condominium in Bangkok CBD

+The pandemic has also affected the rental market, as many expatriates and tourists left the country or reduced their spending.
+The occupancy rate of rental properties fell to 60% in 2021, compared to 80% in 2019².
+The rental prices also dropped by 10% to 15% on average, depending on the location and the type of property.
 The market in 2022 was not optimistic, as the new variant of the coronavirus, Omicron, has emerged and caused another wave of infections and restrictions in the country.
 The research center predicted that the market will recover by 2023, but this may be delayed until 2024 due to the slow economic recovery, inflation, and low consumer confidence.

 The Factors that Could Support the Market Recovery

 Despite the gloomy scenario, some factors could support the market recovery in the next few years.
 One of them is the easing of mortgage regulations by the Bank of Thailand, which aims to stimulate the demand for residential properties.
 The new regulations allow borrowers a higher loan-to-value ratio, a longer loan repayment period, and a lower interest rate.
 These measures are expected to increase the affordability and accessibility of residential properties, especially for first-time buyers and low-income earners.
+Another factor is the country's reopening plan, which intends to revive the tourism industry and attract more foreign visitors and investors.
+The plan involves easing the entry requirements, expanding the travel bubble scheme, and launching hospitality and tourist programs in various provinces.
+These initiatives are expected to increase the demand for residential properties, especially in the tourist destinations and prime locations in Bangkok.

 This large duplex with a private pool on the balcony is available now in Le Raffine Sukhumvit 24 condominium near BTS Phrom Phong